A framework for making sense of metrics in technical organizations

 Before we get to discussing metrics, we will first generalize the system being measured as a high-dimensional object in some abstract space (akin to a vector space).
 By “system”, I mean any complicated thing that a given technical organization seeks to understand or improve.

 For example, such a system under consideration might be an entire business; Businesses are complicated “high-dimensional” objects in that they have many components: employees, processes, capital, debt, revenue, and so on.
-A piece of technology, like a website, that an organization is building is also such a system.
-For example, a website has many components: traffic, latency, lines of code, vulnerability, etc.
+A piece of technology is also such a system.
+For example, an algorithm for automating medical diagnoses has many aspects: model complexity, latency, lines of code, bias, etc.

 drawing